Nabag77/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14th script Display lines containing the pattern “root” from the file /etc/passwd 15th script Display the number of lines that contain the pattern “bin” in the file /etc/passwd 16th script Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+17th script Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.